-This key result lays the foundations for another main result of this article, namely the identification of all 2-metamour-regular graphs, so we answer the question above for k=2.
-Our findings are as follows: Every 2-metamour-regular graph of any number of persons falls either into one of the two groups marked with \bigcirc above or into the third group of
+This key result lays the foundations for another main result of this article, namely the identification of all 2-metamour-regular graphs, so we answer the question above for k = 2.
+Our findings are as follows: Every 2-metamour-regular graph of any size falls either into one of the two groups (cyclic or complements of cyclic graphs) above or into the third group of

-• 17 exceptional graphs with at least six and at most eight persons.
+• 17 exceptional graphs with at least six and at most eight vertices.

 We provide a systematic and explicit description of the graphs in the first two groups.
-All 2-metamour-regular graphs with at most nine persons-this includes the 17 exceptional graphs of the third group-are shown in Figures 3.2 to 3.6.
-Summarized, we present a complete description of all 2-metamour-regular graphs.
-Note that as a consequence of our characterization, exceptional graphs exist only for up to eight persons.
+All 2-metamourregular graphs with at most nine vertices-this includes the 17 exceptional graphs of the third group-are shown in Figures 3.2 to 3.6.
+Summarized, we present a complete characterization of all 2-metamour-regular graphs.
+Note that as a consequence, exceptional graphs exist only for up to eight vertices.